 The Noise App

-We now have a recording system called The Noise App which will allow you to record the nusiance noise on your mobile device and send it straight to the Council, who can then listen to the sound and decide what action is necessary.
+We now have a recording system called The Noise App which will allow you to record the nuisance noise on your mobile device and send it straight to the council, who can then listen to the sound and decide what action is necessary.
 The App can be used in much the same way as existing diary sheets, to record the frequency date and time of events.
 The Noise App is free to download and easy to use.